 With the compact/point-and-shoot camera market reducing in size with each passing year it is very rare to find a truly innovative or a really interesting budget-friendly product among the sea of devices with very similar feature sets.
 Sony’s RX100 series of compact cameras have been the ones attracting the most attention from the public for a while now, but those belong in the premium segment that and thus won’t be purchased by the majority of people interested in getting a portable camera of their own.
 This is where Panasonic stepped in with the Lumix DMC-ZS70 with the intention in bringing a capable and advanced compact camera to a wider array of users by selling it at a noticeably lower price, but without sacrificing to a lot of features and functions in the process.

 We are talking about a camera that takes familiar the most important aspects of regular compact cameras like the lens with a big optical zoom, lightweight and portable body, a small but still capable 1/2.3-inch sensor and intuitive user experience with more advanced ones like a tilting touchscreen, an electronic viewfinder, full manual controls, deep customization, a very good AF system, both the 4K and high-speed video recording, great battery life coupled with USB charging capabilities, excellent Wi-Fi capabilities and more.
-In a nutshell, the Panasonic Lumix DMC-ZS70 is one of the most advanced compact cameras using a traditional 1/2.3-inch sensor that the money can buy at the time of us writing this article.
+In a nutshell, the Panasonic Lumix DMC-ZS70 is one of the most advanced compact cameras using a traditional 1/2.3-inch sensor compared to Canon Powershot G9 X Mark II which has 1″ sensor.
 Thus, the choice of picking the ZS70 as your next camera falls to two important things: your budget and the kind of image quality are you looking to get.

 If you aren’t too demanding when it comes to the type of photos you’d like to get, then buying this camera should be a no-brainer simply for the fact that it’s a really good device no matter how you look at it.
 And no, there isn’t a smartphone in the world that could achieve what this camera can do other than matching or beating it in image quality department.
 It’s a dedicated camera through and through and those even slightly more curious about photography than your average Joe will learn to appreciate it for everything it offers.